wwt/SwiftCurrent/README.md

 # Quick Start

-This quick start uses SPM, but if you would prefer CocoaPods, [see our installation instructions](https://github.com/wwt/SwiftCurrent/wiki/Installation).
+This quick start uses SPM, but for other approaches, [see our installation instructions](https://github.com/wwt/SwiftCurrent/wiki/Installation).

 ## UIKit